Hotbrawl20/3DiScordWhite/README.md

 3DiScord is a heavily WIP Discord client for the 3DS based on [VitaCord](https://github.com/devingDev/VitaCord) by [devingDev / coderx3](https://github.com/devingDev/).
 Note: this is based on an old version of VitaCord so no DMs and it may crash.
-If something is wrong, contact me on Discord: cheuble#4952
+If something is wrong, contact the creator on Discord: cheuble#4952
-**Disclaimer**: I am not responsible for anything that happens to you if you're using this app.
+**Disclaimer**: The creator is not responsible for anything that happens to you if you're using this app.
 Use this at your own risk.

 ### Features

-* Send and receive messages in servers only (no DMs **at the moment**)
+* Send and receive messages in servers only
 * 2FA supported
+* You can send DMs now
 ### Credits

 * UI and port by [cheuble](https://github.com/cheuble)
 * Network features by [Rinnegatamante](https://github.com/Rinnegatamante/) (from lpp3ds)
+* White theme by NicoAICP (or Hotbrawl20)
 **All the original VitaCord staff:**
 * coderx3 (devingDev)
 * Arkanite